 And, here we are!
 How does one join Mensa?
 Whether you are submitting an IQ score from another intelligence test, you have already done, or you are taking the Mensa test, being among that 2 % is the precondition.
 Either way, contact the nearest Mensa office so you can obtain all necessary information.
 For the U.S. citizens, all needed is $40, two hours of spare time, and a high IQ.
 Although the test score is standardized, the test by itself is different in various countries due to multicultural diversity.
 Since we are talking about the world’s smartest, check out which are the 15 Countries With Highest Average IQ in the world.

-To get a full insight into what type of questions can show up on the Mensa IQ test we have taken the Mensa Workout quiz, and frankly, it wasn’t easy at all, although the results were pretty good.
+To get a full insight into Mensa IQ test questions you need to answer to join Mensa we have taken the Mensa Workout quiz, and frankly, it wasn’t easy at all, although the results were pretty good.
 Also, we searched for some first-hand experiences of Mensa members on Quora and Reddit and took them into consideration as well.
 As for the examples of the 8 Mensa IQ test questions, anyone can answer to join it – we obtained them from websites such as 123 test.
 There you can find a variety of different intelligence tests that examine cognitive skills as well as verbal and non-verbal reasoning.
 We have chosen test questions that resemble the most to questions from Mensa Workout quiz.
 Write down on a piece of paper your answers to the following questions.
 We provided solutions on the last page, in case you want to check out how well you did it.
-These questions are for entertainment purposes only and aren’t the accurate measure of your intelligence.
+These questions on this list of Mensa IQ test questions you need to answer to join Mensa are for entertainment purposes only and aren’t the accurate measure of your intelligence.

 On your mark, get set, go!